Long-Term Disability Lawyers for Thoracic Outlet Syndrome

 What Are the Symptoms of Thoracic Outlet Syndrome?

 Thoracic outlet syndrome affects the nerves and blood vessels in the thoracic outlet area.
 It is caused by compression or irritation of these structures, usually due to a combination of anatomical and postural factors.
 Common symptoms of TOS may include:

 - Coldness or color changes in the arm and hand

 The exact cause of thoracic outlet syndrome is unknown.
 However, certain factors are known to increase the risk of developing this condition, including:

 - Physical trauma or injury to the shoulder, neck, or chest: This includes car accidents, falls, or sports injuries.

-- Repetitive activities or motions: People who work in jobs or participate in activities that involve frequent overhead or shoulder-level reaching, such as painting, carpentry, hairdressing, and playing instruments, may be at higher risk for developing TOS.
+- Repetitive activities or motions: People who work in jobs or participate in activities that involve frequent overhead or shoulder-level reaching, such as painting, carpentry, construction workers, hairdressing, and playing instruments, may be at higher risk for developing TOS.